Children

 “The families we work with are so incredibly varied.
 It’s a lot to take in and pack up; it’s a lot to unload.
 The Reflective Practice ECHO gives us space to digest our experiences, and to make sure we all get to learn from more experiences than just our own,” says Mary Becker, director of Early Childhood Services for the nonprofit organization LifeROOTS.
 She has been working with children in Albuquerque since 1996, and has found the ECHO program so valuable, she has attended every program since its launch.

-We would like to thank the New Mexico Early Childhood Education and Care Department for funding this ECHO program; as well as the Hub team co-facilitators: Liz Martinez and Leandra Lomosad-Anderson, and the Spanish-language ECHO program facilitator Olga Alvara.
+We would like to thank the New Mexico Early Childhood Education and Care Department for funding this ECHO program; as well as the Hub team co-facilitators: Leandra Lomosad Anderson, LPCC, IMH-E III, Liz Martinez, LMSW, and Christina Riddle, and the Spanish-language ECHO program facilitator Olga Álvara.

-*Práctica Reflexiva en Atención Infantil Temprana y Educación NM ECHO Program
+***Práctica Reflexiva en Atención Infantil Temprana y Educación New Mexico ECHO Program

 Share this story: